 Introduction to CentOS

-‘yum’ is the package manager for the CentOS.
-Anything that runs on CentOS is assured to run on the RHEL platform.
-CentOS images are one of the tops employed Operating Systems in the Amazon Cloud and Azure Cloud.
+‘yum’ is the package manager for CentOS.
+Anything that runs on it is assured to run on the RHEL platform.
+CentOS images are one of the top employed Operating Systems in the Amazon Cloud and Azure Cloud.

-CentOS also follows the same architecture as that of any other Linux distro and supports only x86-64 architecture which means that it supports both 32-bit and 64-bit machines –
+It also follows the same architecture as any other Linux distro and supports only x86-64 architecture which means that it supports 32-bit and 64-bit machines.

 - The bottom-most layer is the hardware or physical devices like the computer, storage, and network devices.

-- On top of kernel sits the shell which acts as the interface between the user and the kernel.
+- On top of the kernel sits the shell, which acts as the interface between the user and the kernel.

-- Above all these layers is the application layer which interacts with the shell and kernel to do some user-defined tasks.
-Applications include your web browsers, text edition, file explorer, media player, etc.
+- Above all these layers is the application layer, which interacts with the shell and kernel to do user-defined tasks.
+Applications include web browsers, text edition, file explorer, media players, etc.

 Here is a set of commands which will help you work.